 Since its opening, the Hotel Carlton Opera has attracted countless musicians, artists, and performers due to its convenient location next to the legendary Freihaus quarter and the Vienna Opera House.
 The art nouveau style of the hotel is consistent throughout its impressive public spaces and classically styled guest rooms.

 For a diverse crowd and general feel-good atmosphere look no further than the Village Bar.
 One of Vienna’s trendiest and most popular gay bars, the Village serves excellent cocktails and a wide variety of drinks for patrons to sample.
-The atmosphere is relaxed and the bar is frequented by a mixed-aged crowd meaning that any gay traveller is likely to feel comfortable in this venue.
+The atmosphere is relaxed and the bar is frequented by a mixed-aged crowd meaning that any gay traveler is likely to feel comfortable in this venue.
 The Village Bar is operated by the same management as Vienna’s Mango Bar and Why Not?
 Bar so keep an eye out for exclusive deals and events at these locations.

 The Kibbutz Klub offers a unique clubbing experience for fans of Eurotrash and Israeli pop.
 Organised by an LGBT+ Jewish collective, The Kibbutz Klub is an inclusive and welcoming space for everyone- welcoming LGBT+ and allies.
 The event is held monthly and usually takes palace at one of Vienna’s gay venues so be sure to check when the next Kibbutz Klub party is happening.